 Sample Questions in Social Sciences

-1. Trace the growth of different strands of National Movement in India in time sequence.
+1. Trace the growth of different strands of the National Movement in India in time sequence.

 a.
 Establishment of Depressed Classes Association